Housing in Hong Kong: Demand unmatched

-Immigration from Mainland China
+Immigration from mainland China

 The One-way Permit allows up to 150 mainlanders a day to permanently move to Hong Kong, a policy that increases demand and pricing for housing.
 In a 2019 research study named "A Tale of Two Cities: The Impact of Cross-Border Migration on Hong Kong's Housing Market," the empirical research determined that 3.67% of all purchases were made by those from mainland China.
 The study notes that "We provide additional evidence that mainland Chinese buyers create an upward price momentum in Hong Kong’s housing market.
 Although their percentage is only 3.7% of the entire buyer population, the momentum they create can be quite influential and drive up the market."

 Additionally, approximately 20% out of all family applicants of Public Rental Housing were found to be those who came on One-way permits.

 In 2011, mainland Chinese accounted for 11% of all home sales, and 30.2% of new home sales.
 In 2019, 8.4% of all home sales were by mainland Chinese.

 Money laundering

-As Mainland China have strict control on flow of capitals, it have become difficult for wealthy people in Mainland China to move their asset overseas.
-However, underground money transfer market have made it easy for these people to avoid relevant restrictions and transfer millions or billions of dollar into Hong Kong.
-Under the arrangement of one country, two systems, Hong Kong have become a convenient spot for wealthy people in Mainland China to transfer money out of Mainland China government's capital control.
-Many of the money have gone into housing market of Hong Kong in the process, resulting in spike in property price.
+As mainland China has strict control on flow of capital, it has become difficult for wealthy people in mainland China to move their assets overseas.
+However, the underground money transfer market has made it easy for these people to avoid relevant restrictions and transfer millions or billions of dollars into Hong Kong.
+Under the arrangement of one country, two systems, Hong Kong has become a convenient spot for wealthy people in mainland China to transfer money out of mainland China government's capital control.
+Much of the money has gone into the housing market of Hong Kong in the process, resulting in a spike in property prices.